Many leaders want to increase the number of person/days of office work happening in their agency.

 Understanding the risks

 Huge progress has been made in understanding the virus and developing vaccines and other medical interventions to protect us.
-But there are still risks that it is important to understand to develop a safe workplace.
+But there are still risks that it is important to understand in order to develop a safe workplace.

-- It is now known that the virus that causes Covid-19, known as SARS-Cov-2, is mainly spread via airborne transmission.
+- It is now known that the virus that causes Covid-19, known as SARS-CoV-2, is mainly spread via airborne transmission.
 This means viral particles float freely in the air like smoke, rather than only being transmitted directly by a cough or sneeze, or via touch.
 You can catch Covid from someone just by both of you having breathed in the same room within an hour or so of each other.

 Our service, Agency Radar, provides regular updates on the situation and what that means for agency leaders to help you identify and manage the risks.